 Ouro Preto, just a few hours from Belo Horizonte, is one of the most amazing places I’ve visited in Brazil.
-It is a colonial town that was made very wealthy by the gold rush.
-It’s setting is stunning.
+It’s a colonial town with a gorgeous setting that was made very wealthy by the gold rush.
 Several colorful colonial buildings and stunning churches line the steep streets of this hilly UNESCO World Heritage town.

 My friend Mike and I arrived by bus from Belo Horizonte’s bus terminal.
 The bus made a couple stops along the way until we finally arrived at Ouro Preto.
 From the bus station, it was just a short walk to the colonial town.

 The best thing to do in Ouro Preto is to get lost in the steep, winding streets.
 You will discover all kinds of restaurants, bars, shops, boutique hotels, and more.
 The scenery is out of this world!